NetDenizen/booru-wizard/README.md

 `python3 -m PyInstaller --clean --onefile --windowed --strip --name booru-wizard main.py`

+Once booru-wizard is built, the generation of packages for distribution may be automated by running `make_package.sh` from the root directory of the repository.
+Example:

+`./make_package.sh booru-wizard ./package /tmp 2.0 x86_64 linux`

+To get usage information for the script, simply run it without arguments.

 main.py can also be run directly with the booru-wizard files present in the same directory:

 `python3 main.py`